MIC-DKFZ/nnUNet/documentation/inference_example_Prostate.md

    (optional!) is a file that gives nnU-Net information on how to postprocess the ensemble.
 These files were also downloaded as part of the pretrained model weights and are located at `RESULTS_FOLDER/nnUNet/ensembles/ Task005_Prostate/ensemble_2d__nnUNetTrainerV2__nnUNetPlansv2.1--3d_fullres__nnUNetTrainerV2__nnUNetPlansv2.1/postprocessing.json`.
-   We will make the postprocessing files more accssible in a future (soon!) release.
+   We will make the postprocessing files more accessible in a future (soon!) release.